You’re scrolling Instagram, saving dreamy travel inspo, already imagining the outfits, the food, the views.

 sightseeing mistakes

 Traveling can feel like a race against time.
-Trying to see everything can lead to exhaustion.
+Trying to see everything can wear you out.
 It’s important to enjoy your vacation, not just check off a list.

 Don’t Be a Tourist Tornado